Have you ever heard about the Gerd condition? What makes it hurt and what helps most? Did you know there is a Gerd diet that helps?

 Any high-fat bread/cereal, any bread made with milk, pasta with tomato sauce, or creamy or cheesy rice dishes are not prescribed.

 We covered most of the foods but what about the different beverages?

 You should resist the coffee, (regular or decaffeinated), instead, try non-mint herbal tea.
 Citrus juices, cocoa, and alcohol in any form are also not suggested.

 Carbonated drinks with and without caffeine should be avoided.

 No one wants to get ill, right?
 So, stop smoking now!

-Chewing gums and hard candy increase the amount of swallowed air, which leads to belching and reflux.
+Chewing gums and hard candy raise the amount of swallowed air, which causes belching and reflux.

 This is the full list of the foods you shouldn’t eat.
-However, it is strongly individual whether you get triggered by food or not!
+Yet, it is completely individual whether you get triggered by food or not!